PlanterApp/planter_blog/content/posts/propagating-paddle-cacti/index.md

 ### Wrapping Up

 Working with paddle cacti is incredibly rewarding.
 After just a couple of years of propagating you can have many more thriving plants, each producing fruit and flowers for you and wildlife to enjoy.

+Check out the other articles in this series to learn how to propagate other cactus types.